Website speed test claims put to the test

 The first test I did was validate their site - put simply validation means the code is tested to meet standards.

-They had 2 title tags (there should only be one) and a host of other validation errors like spaces in the phone number.
+They had 2 title meta tags (there should only be one) and a host of other validation errors like spaces in the phone number.
 Very sloppy.
 The code looked sloppy.

 A quick way to check code is to right-click and depending on the browser choose view source code.
 Every page can be viewed - even a non coder can right-click (view page source) and have a look under the hood.